NomicFoundation/hardhat/docs/src/content/ignition/docs/advanced/reconciliation.md

 const foo = m.contract("Foo", [5]);
 ```

-You can delete `Futures` from modules as long as they haven't been executed yet.
+You can delete futures from modules as long as they haven't been executed yet.
 You can also delete a `Future` if it has been successfully executed, though Hardhat Ignition will print a warning when the modified module is deployed.

 You can also modify the dependencies of a `Future` as long as it hasn't started executing, or if the dependencies have already been successfully executed.